- strip (v.)

 - strip (n.)

 Sense in comic strip is from 1920.
+Airport sense is from 1936; race track sense from 1941.
 Meaning "street noted for clubs, bars, etc." is attested from 1939, originally in reference to Los Angeles' Sunset Strip.
 Strip mine (n.) attested by 1892, as a verb by 1916; so called because the surface material is removed in successive parallel strips.